kubernetes-sigs/cluster-api/docs/proposals/20220712-cluster-api-addon-orchestration.md

 2. Advanced orchestration will build on the foundation from the first iteration and will explore and add scenarios like configuring add-ons to be upgraded before the Cluster upgrade starts.
 This work will leverage the lifecycle hooks introduced in Cluster API v1.2.

 3. Add-on dependencies can be explored after the orchestration becomes more mature.
 This iteration can consider use cases where there are dependencies between add-ons and eventually introduce capabilities to account for that in add-on orchestration.
-For example, add-ons might need to be installed or ugpraded in a certain order and certain versions of add-ons might be incompatible with each other.
+For example, add-ons might need to be installed or upgraded in a certain order and certain versions of add-ons might be incompatible with each other.
 The scope of this work is TBD.

 ## Motivation